mojaloop/documentation/docs/product/features/use-cases.md

 - Business to Government (**B2G**);
 - Simple forms of Person to Government (**P2G**) payments

-In all cases, a payment can be facilitated using merchant IDs (for USSD) or QR codes (smartphones).
+In all types of merchant payment, a payment can be facilitated using merchant IDs (for USSD) or QR codes (smartphones).

 ## Request To Pay

 As well as push payments, Mojaloop supports Request To Pay (RTP) transactions, in which a payee requests a payment from a payer, and _when the payer consents_, their DFSP pushes the payment to the payee on their behalf.
 This supports the following use cases:

 - **Merchant payments**, for example using a QR code;
     - 	The practicalities of configuring Mojaloop's Merchant Payments solution, including the content of QR codes, are explored in [**How to Configure Merchant Payments for Mojaloop**](./merchant-payments.md).
+    - In all types of merchant payment, a payment can be facilitated using merchant IDs (for USSD) or QR codes (smartphones).

-- **Collections**, including P2G, P2B, B2B and B2G
+- **Collections**, including P2G, P2B, B2B and B2G.

 ## Cash Services
 A Mojaloop Hub directly supports the common interoperable cash in/out transactions that every DFSP (and their customers) would expect: